 Greenview Farms currently consists of 11,800 cash rented acres and 1,900 custom farmed acres.
 We are in a corn/soybean rotation.
 Approximately 50% of our acres are corn and 50% are soybeans.
 Our farm consists of two profit centers: corn and soybeans.
 The custom farming is also corn and soybeans, which allows us to lower our per acre equipment cost.
 We currently farm land in the Iowa counties of Clinton, Cedar, Jackson, Jones, Linn, Muscatine and Scott.
 We rent land from 70 owners.

 The business is a general partnership.
 Kevin and Lori have included their adult children Katie and Adam in the partnership along with Kevin’s brother, Keith.
 We have an office in DeWitt and a farm headquarters shop located just west of Grand Mound along Highway 30.
 Everyone helps in the fields during planting and harvesting seasons.
 Kevin handles strategic planning, financial management and marketing.
-In 2015, Lori retired from keeping office hours and Amanda Willimack was hired to manage the bookkeeping and other office operations.
+In 2015, Lori retired from keeping office hours and Amanda Willimack was hired to manage the bookkeeping, landowner relations, and other office operations.
 Keith oversees agriculture technology and the custom seed production.
-Dale Ford is our operations manager and Mike Flammang is our shop foreman and machinery specialist.
+Mike Flammang is our shop foreman and machinery specialist.
 Duane Gannon is highly skilled in getting any task at hand accomplished and helps train our seasonal help.
-Seasonally Greenview Farms relies on experienced part-time employees.
+Seasonally, Greenview Farms relies on experienced part-time employees.
 BJ Yaddof and Brad Dalldorf are important to our operation to get the work done well and timely, especially during the busiest times.
 We appreciate their dedication as well as all the others who aid Greenview Farms in achieving our operational goals.